 The Company contributes to the pension scheme for UAE nationals under the pension and social security law.
-This is a defined contribution pension plan and the Company's contributions are charged to the statement of profit or loss and other comprehensive income in the period in which they relate.
+This is a defined contribution pension plan and the Company's contributions are charged to the statement of comprehensive income in the period in which they relate.
 In respect of this scheme, the Company has a legal and constructive obligation to pay the fund contribution as they fall due and no obligations exists to pay the future benefits.

-3.1.8 Leases
+3.9 Leases